French Schoolboy Dies As Macron Warns Of Teenage Violence - UrduPoint

 - 'Barbaric' -

-In the latest beating, several people attacked the 15-year-old as he left school Thursday afternoon in a low-income district of Viry-Chatillon, a town around 20 kilometres (12 miles) south of Paris.
+In the latest beating, three people wearing balaclavas attacked the 15-year-old as he left school Thursday afternoon in a low-income district of Viry-Chatillon, a town around 20 kilometres (12 miles) south of Paris, a police source said.

 The schoolboy suffered cardiorespiratory arrest, according to a police source, leading to his death the following day.